 If being a student is only your day job and hiking is your passion, you might prefer the pricier unisex North Face Recon.
 (We also like that North Face offers a version with a “women-specific fit.”)
 Next to the Quad, the Recon is tougher and water-resistant (albeit a touch heavier); it also has a few more fleece-lined pockets, making it a good choice for gadget lovers.
 While the Recon and the Quad have similar breathability and comfort, we preferred the Quad’s more versatile pockets and softer shoulder straps.
 The Recon is available in a wider variety of colors and patterns, for what it’s worth.
 If the Quad and Recon were the same price, the choice would be harder, but since the Recon tends to cost about $20 more, the Quad is the clear pick for most students. —Michael Zhao and Mathew Olson

 We’ve also tested backpacks for younger students, but a classic pick is an early favorite: L.L.Bean’s Junior Original Book Pack won last year because it’s extremely durable and appropriately sized for the K–3 set (fourth- and fifth-graders might want to look at the company’s larger options).
-It’s big enough to carry the necessities—the dimensions allow for composition books, spiral-bound notebooks, and letter-size folders and portfolios, and the pack can easily fit a reasonable day’s load along with a sweater, lunch, and a pencil case—but it isn’t so big that it’ll overwhelm its wearer when full.
+In addition to solid colors, the Junior Original Book Pack also comes in printed, patterned versions both for students in second grade or below and for third grade and above.
+This year, the company added a water-bottle side pocket, which we’ve tested and determined to be well-made and convenient.
+The backpack is big enough to carry the necessities—the dimensions allow for composition books, spiral-bound notebooks, and letter-size folders and portfolios, and the pack can easily fit a reasonable day’s load along with a sweater, lunch, and a pencil case—but it isn’t so big that it’ll overwhelm its wearer when full.
 (The American Academy of Pediatrics recommends that a backpack “should never weigh more than 10 to 20 percent of your child’s body weight.”)